ctechfilmuniversity/lecture_sose24_cc2/01_setup_intro/setup_guide.md

 - additional library files and
 - compiler, linker, and builder parameter settings.

-In contrast to pro IDEs such as Xcode or Visual Studio, Visual Studio Code circumvents a specific project file and instead uses several files and the C++ extensions to keep track of the above.
+In contrast to pro IDEs such as Xcode or MS Visual Studio, **MS Visual Studio Code** (VS Code) circumvents a specific project file and instead uses several files and the C++ extensions to keep track of the above.
 In VS Code,

 - the ***.code-workspace** file is used to track the source files
 - the **.vscode** folder (that appears within every folder that tracks *.cpp files) introduces